traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

 ## Overview:

-Traefik Hub agent is a drop-in replacement for Traefik Proxy, it can do everything Traefik Proxy does, with additional capabilities and support out of the box.
+The Traefik Hub API Gateway combines the world’s most trusted cloud native, fully declarative application proxy with enterprise-grade access control, distributed security, and premium integrations.

-In this module, we will go through the steps on how to expose a backend service "whoami", modify the incoming request with the use of middleware.
-Then, securing access to the backend service using OpenId Connect with Entra ID.
+In this module, we will go through the steps on how to perfrom seamless upgrade of <b>Traefik Application Proxy</b> to <b>Traefik Hub API Gateway</b> with minimum imapct to existing services.

 <br>

 ___

-## Concept:
+## Upgrade Traefik Application Proxy to Traefik Hub API Gateway:

+1. Traefik Hub API Gateway requires a license key.
+To obtain a license key, login to <b><a href="https://hub.traefik.io/dashboard">Traefik Hub Dashboard</a></b>
+  - Login to hub.traefik.io

 Traefik is based on the concept of <b>EntryPoints</b>, <b>Routers</b>, <b>Middlewares</b> and <b>Services</b>.